FTA Section 5310 Profiles

 Reliable transportation increases the likelihood of success for the participants in Bosma’s programs, by integrating the skills needed to utilize transportation into their current programming, Bosma can ensure their clients will arrive to their destination safely.
 When clients come from out of town, they rely on Bosma’s accessible vehicles to get to the rehabilitation center to provide reliable and safe demand-response transportation options tailored to the needs of their clients.
 Riding transportation allows clients the freedom to navigate their community on their own without relying on friends or family, and through a partnership with IndyGo, clients have multiple transportation options that can help to lead independent lives.

-Download pdf of BOSMA Center for Visionary Solutions profile
+BOSMA Center for Visionary Solutions Profile – PDF

 Hearts and Hands Faith in Action

-Photo courtesy of Helping Hears and Hands Faith In Action
+Photo courtesy of Hearts and Hands Faith in Action

 BEST PRACTICES